 But Celeste is not just another recycled platformer.
-It’s a precise and brutally tough platformer, that happens to have a beautiful core.
+It’s precise and brutally tough, and happens to have a beautiful core.
 Celeste is the mountain.
 You play Madeline, who is climbing that mountain.
 You meet a variety of goofy characters, and get to watch Madeline grow as your skills grow.
 Celeste has a lot to say about depression and self-worth.
-It comes at those issues in a mature way that we don’t often see in games.
+It comes at those issues in a mature way that we don’t often see in games like this.
 This game is beyond sweet and worth the challenge.

 3. Red Dead Redemption 2

 This had to be my most anticipated game of the year.
 And, as I’m sure you already know, Rockstar delivered.
 Red Dead Redemption 2 is a slow, momentous beast of a game.
 You fill the shoes of gruff everyman Arthur Morgan.
 You run with his gang and commit crimes.
 Things go good, things go bad and then they go even worse.
 The Dutch Van Der Linde gang is filled with characters that I don’t think I’ll ever forget.
 When you’re not riding through beautiful natural vistas or shooting everything, you’re hanging out in camp, drinking and listening to tales of the glory days.

 This is not a happy game.
 But this is a story that everyone should experience.
 It’s beautiful and savage, and filled with more minutia in the moment to moment gameplay than you could ever want.
 But if you take a breath and get on RDR2’s wave length, you’ll feel like a cowboy.